Mohammadbinshahid/Team4_Capstone_Project/README.md

       * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
     * TAXI_OUT
       * **Description**: The taxi time of the flight from departure from the gate to wheels off.
-      * **Rationale**: This feature can indicate the delays caused due to the distance from gate to the take-off runway
+      * **Rationale**: This feature can indicate the delays caused due to the distance from gate to the take-off runway.
     * WHEELS_OFF
       * **Description**: The time when the aircraft wheels are off the runway.
-      * **Rationale**: This feature can indicate the delays based on the actual take-off time since taxi-out
+      * **Rationale**: This feature can indicate the delays based on the actual take-off time since taxi-out.
     * WHEELS_ON
       * **Description**: The time when the aircraft wheels are on the runway / touch-down of aircraft.
-      * **Rationale**: This feature can indicate the delays caused due to the distance from gate to the arrival runway
+      * **Rationale**: This feature can indicate the delays caused due to the distance from gate to the arrival runway.
     * TAXI_IN
       * **Description**: The time when the aircraft has arrived at the destination airport gate.
-      * **Rationale**: This feature can indicate the delays based on the actual arrival time since Wheels-on
+      * **Rationale**: This feature can indicate the delays based on the actual arrival time since wheels-on.
-    * CRS_ARR_TIME
-      * **Description**: This is the scheduled arrival time of the flight.
-      * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
     * ARR_TIME
       * **Description**: This is the actual arrival time of the flight.
       * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.